What Is Distributed AI?

 Conversation-Based Distributed AI

-This is not an exercise in academic relabeling.
+This is not academic relabeling.
 Recognizing that you are already running distributed AI changes how you think about what you are building.

 When you understand multi-conversation AI work as distributed computing, you start making better architectural decisions.
 You create explicit communication protocols instead of ad hoc copy-paste between chats.
-You build fault tolerance through systematic handoff documentation instead of hoping you can remember what that conversation was about.
+You build fault tolerance through systematic handoff documentation.
 You design data locality by intention instead of by accident.

 And you start to see what the 343 strategic intelligence architecture actually represents in distributed computing terms.
 It is not just a taxonomy of strategic thinking components.
-It is an agent coordinator that can route tasks to the right processing node based on framework triggers.
-The seven meta-categories (Mechanisms, Cognition, Systems, Context, Agency, Identity, and Transformation) map to the Systems meta-category specifically, which covers how things connect, and the Mechanisms meta-category, which covers how forces compound across nodes.
+It is an agent coordinator that routes tasks to the right processing node based on framework triggers.
+The seven meta-categories map directly to the mechanisms and systems that define how distributed AI works at every scale.

 Most people using AI collaboration today are running distributed AI by accident.
 They open multiple conversations because it feels useful.
 They paste context between chats because the alternative is starting over.
 They develop informal patterns for which types of work go in which conversations.